2022

 • Researchers anticipate developing a tool that can aid in the diagnosis of PTSD and its various subtypes, as well as inform treatment guidelines.

-Next Generation Sequencing Stephen Scherer, PhD The Hospital for Sick Children DRDC Completed
+Next Generation Sequencing (Task 30) Stephen Scherer, PhD The Hospital for Sick Children Defence Research and Development Canada Completed

-Psychiatric EEG Evaluation Registry or PEER Verner Knott, PhD Institute of Mental Health Research CFHSG Completed
+Psychiatric EEG Evaluation Registry or PEER (Task 32) Verner Knott, PhD The Royal Hospital Canadian Forces Health Services Completed

-Multimodal Neuroimaging in the Evaluation of Mental Disorders: Application of PET and MRS for the Assessment of Neuroinflammation in Military PTSD Isabelle Boileau, PhD The Centre for Addiction and Mental Health DRDC Active
+Multimodal Neuroimaging in the Evaluation of Mental Disorders: Application of PET and MRS for the Assessment of Neuroinflammation in Military PTSD (Task 37) Isabelle Boileau, PhD The Centre for Addiction and Mental Health Defence Research and Development Canada Completed

 HERE4U Military Version Heather Stuart, OC, PhD Queen's University, The Centre for Advanced Computing, SOSCIP, IBM Global Business Services IBM, Mitacs Completed